jupyter-ai-contrib/jupyter-ai-personas/jupyter_ai_personas/software_team_persona/README.md

 # Software Team Persona for JupyterLab

 A sophisticated software development team system designed to enhance coding tasks in Jupyter notebooks through coordinated specialized agents.
 This system enhances the Jupyter AI extension and leverages AWS Bedrock models for intelligent task processing.
 This persona leverages Agno Teams conprising multiple Agno Agents.
-Agno is a full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning. [text](https://docs.agno.com/introduction)
+[Agno](https://docs.agno.com/introduction) is a full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.

 ## Architecture